PhelypeOleinik/lipsum/README.md

 In most cases it is not requried to install this package manually, it is included in the major tex-distributions.
 If, for some reason, you want install it manually, run lipsum.ins through (pdf)latex to generate the style file.
-To generate the documentation, run lispum.dtx through latex.
+To generate the documentation, run lispum.dtx through a latex program that understands utf8 input (XeLaTeX or lualatex).

 ## Usage